Have you ever thought about doing a cash-out refinance on your home for investment?

 Thanks for your videos and educational websites!

-I know you are very busy and this may a simple answer so thank you if can take the time to answer!
+I know you are very busy and this may be a simple answer so thank you if you can take the time to answer!

-Would you ever consider approving someone to taking a cash-out refi on the equity in their house to invest?
+Would you ever consider approving someone to take a cash-out refi on the equity in their house to invest?

 I have been approved for a VA 100% LTV cash-out refi at 4% and would give me 100k to play with.